 As explained above, EPA provided a reasonable opportunity for public comment and explained in its January 25, 2022, letter to a coalition of small refineries its reasons for not extending the comment period.
-There have been several reasons for EPA to act on the SRE petitions when it did so.
-EPA took the first action to deny SRE petitions pursuant to an order from the Court of Appeals for the D.C.
-Circuit to issue new decisions on 36 remanded 2018 SRE petitions by April 7, 2022, which it did.
-EPA is taking this second action to provide certainty to SRE petitioners and other RFS program participants by deciding 69 pending SRE petitions reasonably soon after the April action.
-It is also important that today's action be issued concurrently with the Agency's final action to issue the 2020-2022 RFS Annual Rule, since this action is relevant to that final rule.
+In addition, there are several reasons for EPA to act on the SRE petitions at this time.
+First, EPA is under an order from the Court of Appeals for the D.C.
+Circuit to issue new decisions on the remanded 2018 SRE petitions by April 7, 2022.
+Furthermore, it is important to provide certainty to both the SRE petitioners and other RFS program participants by deciding the pending SRE petitions quickly, particularly following the Supreme Court's decision in HollyFrontier.
+EPA also intends to take final action to issue a decision on the remaining pending SRE petitions in the near future.
+Lastly, EPA also intends to take final action to issue the 2020- 2022 RFS Annual Rule in the near future, and this action directly impacts that final rule.